JLoewy/JLActionSheet/README.md

 showFromBarItem: onViewController<br><br>

 <u>To Do</u><br>
-• Currently, both delegate methods need to be implemented in presenter viewcontroller
+* Currently, both delegate methods need to be implemented in presenter viewcontroller<br>
-• When showing from a barbuttonitem your JLActionSheet needs to be an instance variable
+* When showing from a barbuttonitem your JLActionSheet needs to be an instance variable<br>
-• Right now nothing is handled with the title attribute of the JLActionSheet
+* Right now nothing is handled with the title attribute of the JLActionSheet<br>
-- All of those three to do items will be handled very shortly
+- All of those three to do items will be handled very shortly<br><br>

 <h1>License</h1>
 If you end up using JLActionSheet in your project shoot me an email and let me know so I can check it out because I think thats cool,  JasonLoewy@gmail.com<br><br>